 Me being responsible for my own safety is me: holding a harasser accountable for disrespectful treatment by confronting and calling it out (or putting it on HBH later!), being honest about not being interested and clear that it is non-negotiable, deciding I’d rather trust my intuition and put my safety before the bummer I may inflict upon a rejected suitor (a respectable person will respect your decision), wearing my bike helmet/riding with lights at night/using hand signals/not wearing headphones while riding/carrying tools, keeping my phone charged, anticipating verbal harassment, practicing responses and sharing my story.

 This list is specific to what goes through my mind on a regular basis.
 It is not an exhaustive list.
 Most of it falls under the category of being proactive.
 It is not for everybody and is not my prescription for ultimate safety.
 It is not foolproof.
 I am not perfect.
 Putting this list into practice as a routine is what brings me peace of mind and confidence.
+Beyond that what else do I have to add to that list to be more careful and immune to harm?
+Never go out in public?
+Don’t talk to strangers?

 **TRIGGER WARNING** The news reports below describe sexual assaults.